Choose your settings

 Digital security

-How to spot and avoid scams in online classifieds
+How to spot and avoid scams in online ads

-Classified ads can be a great way to buy and sell used items and search for your next apartment or vacation rental.
+Online ads can be a great way to buy and sell used items and search for your next apartment—or even a new job.
 But online marketplaces are also a prime hunting ground for scammers, who have figured out plenty of ways to fleece people looking for a bargain.
-Here are some common traps to watch out for, plus some tips for how to stay safe when buying and selling online.
+Here are some common traps to watch out for, plus some tips for how to stay safe when buying and selling online or considering a job offer.

 Watch out for this kind of scam in ads for pets, used cars and RVs too.